 The return down to ground level can be done in reverse or via Corn Du, a smaller mountain (873m) that leads you to a different car park at the Storey Arms.

 by Bev and Shams from Bev & Shams Adventures

 The Seven Sisters Cliff walk has to be one of the best hikes in the UK.
 Offering incredible scenic views over the South Downs and the East Sussex coast.

-A good level of fitness is required to take on the challenging ascents and descents, but it is well worth it, with the amazing scenery and wildlife that surrounds the area.
+A good fitness level is required to take on the challenging ascents and descents, but it is well worth it, with the fantastic scenery and wildlife surrounding the area.

 Start either in Eastbourne or Seaford for the Coastal route, offering stunning views of the Seven Sisters white rolling cliffs, Belle Tout Lighthouse that’s now a luxury hotel and down to the Cuckmere River that leads into the English Channel.

-On a hot summer’s day when the tide is out, rather than taking the detour inland, you could try dipping your toes in the cold shallow waters of the Cuckmere River.
+On a hot summer’s day when the tide is out, rather than taking the detour inland, you could try dipping your toes in the cold, shallow waters of the Cuckmere River.
 You’ll have to be brave to walk across the stones that form the beach at Cuckmere Haven.
-If you haven’t packed any food, snacks or drink with you, then fear not, there’re a number of facilities along the way to rehydrate and fuel your body.
-The Kiosk at the bottom of Beachy Head, the Beachy Head Inn, Birling Gap Café, Saltmarsh Rooms & Café and the Cuckmere Inn are the most popular and come highly recommended.
+If you haven’t packed any food, snacks or drink with you, then fear not; there’re several facilities along the way to rehydrate and fuel your body.
+The Kiosk at the bottom of Beachy Head, the Beachy Head Inn, Birling Gap Café, Saltmarsh Rooms & Café and the Cuckmere Inn are the most popular and are highly recommended.

 Regular train services connect London and the southeast coast with Eastbourne and Seaford.
-Making this an ideal day hike, that’ll get you out across the scenic coastal countryside of the Seven Sisters.
+This perfect day hike will get you out across the scenic coastal countryside of the Seven Sisters.

 LULWORTH COVE TO DURDLE DOOR